 Waist-high golden grasses seem to stretch interminably, punctuated by dwarfed trees and scrub bushes.
 Wide and empty pans appear as vast white stretches of saucer-flat earth, meeting a soft, blue-white sky.
 At night the stars utterly dominate the land; their brilliance and immediacy are totally arresting.

-During, and shortly after, good summer rains, the flat grasslands of the reserve’s northern reaches teem with wildlife, which gather at the best grazing areas.
+During, and shortly after, good summer rains, the flat grasslands of the reserve’s northern reaches teem with wildlife, which gathers at the best grazing areas.
 These include large herds of springbok and gemsbok, as well as wildebeest, hartebeest, eland and giraffe.

 At other times of the year, when the animals are more sparsely distributed, the experience of travelling through truly untouched wilderness, of seemingly unending dimensions, is the draw.
 The northern deception valley is one of the highlights, principally because of the dense concentrations of herbivores its sweet grasses attract during and after the rainy season (and of course the accompanying predators).